UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/teodora.dumitru1807/index.md

 I finished the kicad scheme, PCB without errors and screenshot the 3D viewer.

 I have done all the connections from driver to pico.

+I studied the ways of conntrolling the motors and their logical inputs.

 In conclusion: I have added a on/off switch to preserve the life of the batteries.